MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-macos.md

 This setting doesn't control when updates are installed and doesn't impact scheduled updates.
 Seed build updates are allowed without delay.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might show newly released software updates to users as soon as they're released.

-To use this setting, select the software update types you want to delay:
+To use this setting, select the software updates you want to delay:

-- **Major OS software updates**: Major OS software updates, like macOS 12, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of major OS software updates** field.
+  - **Major OS software updates**: Major OS software updates, such as macOS 12, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of major OS software updates** field.
+Requires macOS 11.3 and newer.

-   This setting applies to:
-    - macOS 11.3 and newer

-- **Minor OS software updates**: Minor OS software updates, like macOS 12.x, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of minor OS software updates** field.
+  - **Minor OS software updates**: Minor OS software updates, such as macOS 12.x, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of minor OS software updates** field.
+Requires macOS 11.3 and newer.

-   This setting applies to:
-    - macOS 11.3 and newer

-- **Non-OS software updates**: Non-OS software updates, like Safari updates, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of non OS software updates** field.
-Available for devices running macOS versions 11.0 and later.
+  - **Non-OS software updates**: Non-OS software updates, such as Safari updates, are deferred for 30 days by default, unless otherwise specified in the **Delay visibility of non OS software updates** field.
+Requires macOS 11.0 and later.

-   This feature applies to:
-    - macOS 11.0 and newer

 Then enter how long you want to delay each type of update, from 1-90 days.
+You can configure a default time that applies to all software updates, or you can configure indvidual times based on update type.

   - **Delay default visibility of software updates**: Enter the number of days to delay all software updates, from 1-90.
 If you don't enter anything, updates will be deferred for 30 days, by default.Intune will override this value if you choose to delay major OS, minor OS, or non-OS software updates individually.